John O'Sullivan (footballer, born 1993)

-John Anthony James O'Sullivan (born 18 September 1993) is an Irish professional footballer who plays as an attacking midfielder for Bohemians.
+John Anthony James O'Sullivan (born 18 September 1993) is an Irish professional footballer who plays as an attacking midfielder for Shelbourne.

 Club career

-In the summer of 2009, O’Sullivan, aged 15, joined Premier League side Blackburn Rovers from Dublin-based Belvedere, a youth club that's well known for its youth system which has successfully produced dozens of players who have gone on to play football throughout the United Kingdom and Ireland.
+In the summer of 2009, O'Sullivan, aged 15, joined Premier League side Blackburn Rovers from Dublin-based Belvedere, a youth club that's well known for its youth system which has successfully produced dozens of players who have gone on to play football throughout the United Kingdom and Ireland.

-Working his way through the ranks at Rovers, from the Academy to the Reserves, O’Sullivan begun to be featured in match day squads as an unused substitute during the 2012–13 Football League Championship campaign, the club's first season back in the second-tier of English football having been relegated from the Premier League in May 2012.
+Working his way through the ranks at Rovers, from the Academy to the Reserves, O'Sullivan begun to be featured in match day squads as an unused substitute during the 2012–13 Football League Championship campaign, the club's first season return in the second tier of English football having been relegated from the Premier League in May 2012.

-On 4 May 2013, O’Sullivan made his senior professional debut for Rovers in their final game of the season, coming on as a second-half substitute against Birmingham City.
+On 4 May 2013, O'Sullivan made his senior professional debut for Rovers in their final game of the season, coming on as a second-half substitute against Birmingham City.

 On 9 January 2014, O'Sullivan joined Conference Premier side Southport on a one-month loan deal.
 On 2 February, the loan was extended until the end of the season.
 He scored his first goal for Southport on 22 February 2014 in a 3–1 away defeat against Forest Green Rovers.

 On 19 September 2014, O'Sullivan joined League Two outfit Accrington Stanley on a one-month loan deal.
 On 20 October 2014, the loan was extended until 20 December 2014.
 O'Sullivan scored 4 goals in 13 appearances.

+He joined League One club Barnsley on a one-month loan deal on 19 February 2015, and made 8 appearances on loan at the club.

+On 26 November 2015, O'Sullivan joined Rochdale on loan until 3 January.
+He made 3 appearances while on loan at Rochdale, including being shown a straight red card in the 12th minute of his final game for the club, a 2–1 defeat to Swindon Town on 12 December.
+On 15 January 2016, he joined Bury on a 28-day loan.
+He made his debut for the club the following day as a 37th-minute substitute in a 3–2 defeat at home to Walsall.
+His loan was extended until the end of the season on 1 February, having already made three appearances for the club.
+He made 19 appearances for Bury across his loan spell at the club.

+On 8 August 2016, he returned to Accrington Stanley on a six-month loan deal.
+He scored once in 25 matches across all competitions during this loan.